fredericGette/Lumia520/content/android/README.md

 Reboot the device.
 `thor2 -mode rnd -reboot`

-After the rebootm the device should be in "fastboot" mode:
+After reboot, the device should be in "fastboot" mode:
 ![](fastboot.JPG)